Alex Oliveira

-Alex de Oliveira (born February 21, 1988) is a Brazilian professional mixed martial artist who competed in the Welterweight division of the Ultimate Fighting Championship (UFC).
+Alex Oliveira (born February 21, 1988) is a Brazilian professional mixed martial artist who competes in the Welterweight division.
+He is best known for his tenure fighting in the Ultimate Fighting Championship (UFC).

 Background

 Born and raised in Três Rios, Rio de Janeiro, Oliveira worked for a time as a construction worker and bull rider before he starting training in martial arts.
 Oliveira had three brothers – of whom two deceased due to violent crime – and four sisters.
 He also trained in Muay Thai for a couple of years before switching to mixed martial arts at the age of 22.

 Mixed martial arts career

 Fighting out of Três Rios, he made his professional debut competing in the welterweight division in December 2011.
 He compiled a record of 11–2–1 (1), including a two-fight stint for Bitetti Combat while competing exclusively for regional promotions in his native Brazil.
 After taking a unanimous decision victory over Joilton Santos, Oliveira signed with the UFC in early 2015.